reactioncommerce/docs/guides/deploying-with-kubernetes.md

     The example storefront can be disabled via simply setting **enabled** to false.
 We shall leave as true for the sake of this deployment.

-    Once again, of particular importance here is the **host** value, ensure it is set to the FQDN you wish to use for accessing the Open Commerce example storefront.
+    Once again, of particular importance here is the **host** value, nsure it is set to the FQDN you wish to use for accessing the Open Commerce example storefront.

    ```yaml
     host: example.shop